Voting Rules for Accurate Democracy. Voting Systems. Rules Introduction. Political Quotations Quotes.

 “Mathematics was freed from its logical prison by the German Austrian Jew Kurt Gödel in 1931.
 Europe owes her freedom to him as much as to any figure in history.
 Gödel showed that mathematics can never be completed as a perfect system.
 Suddenly totalitarian politics lost their model, as well as their ultimate justification.
 As Humboldt once remarked, if freedom is to exist there must be diversity.
 Democracy is the only way to manage and benefit from diversity.
 This is why mathematics is itself democratic.”

 Hannaford does not cite classical sources to prove this original purpose of mathematics.
-The Pythagoreans certainly were religious about math and relatively egalitarian regarding women.
+The Pythagoreans certainly were religious about math and relatively egalitarian in their regard for women.
+There are more recent examples of outstanding mathematicians such as the Marquis de Condorcet or Bertrand Russell who were public proponents of egalitarian democracy.
+But cases cannot prove a correlation, much less a cause and effect.

 Old and New Classics on